-The traditional athlete testing-based approach to anti-doping has failed to provide an effective response to the doping problem and does not accurately represent the prevalence of doping in sport.
+The traditional athlete testing-based approach to anti-doping (AD) has failed to provide an effective response to the doping problem and does not accurately represent the prevalence of doping in sport.
 Technological developments, globalisation and the wealth of athletes and sports teams prevent the World Anti-Doping Agency (WADA) from keeping up with new substances, methods and techniques.
-Anti-doping organisations lack a strategic understanding of the doping phenomenon and do not provide adequate protection to the right of athletes to participate in clean sport.
+AD organisations lack a strategic understanding of the doping phenomenon and do not provide adequate protection to the right of athletes to participate in clean sport.
 The recent swathe of doping scandals exemplifies this and underscores the need to change anti-doping strategy.

 Doping damages the integrity of sport as the achievements of athletes are tarnished and ‘superhuman’ performances lose their meaning.
-Doping is also rapidly becoming a public health issue as ordinary members of the public turn to performance enhancing drugs to emulate the achievements or physiology of their sporting heroes.
-However, they lack the supervision of a medical professional and the substances taken are often from unreliable sources.
+Doping is also rapidly becoming a public health issue as ordinary members of the public turn to performance-enhancing drugs to emulate the achievements or physiology of their sporting heroes.
+However, they lack the supervision of a medical professional and the substances taken often from unreliable sources.
 This is particularly prolific in the age of the internet.

-As a result, the 2015 World Anti-Doping Code (WADC) established an intelligence-led approach to anti-doping.
+As a result, the 2015 World Anti-Doping Code (WADC) established an intelligence-led approach to AD.
 It encourages a holistic understanding of doping to detect, deter and prevent early in the supply chain.
 This future-oriented, strategic approach is likely to involve the sacrifice of shorter-term tactical priorities, such as the exposure and punishment of dopers in an effort to neutralise their suppliers.
 Diverging tactical and strategic priorities are familiar problems in intelligence and a comprehensive framework should be able to accommodate and overcome this problem.

 IMPLEMENTING AN INTELLIGENCE FRAMEWORK

-In all intelligence practice areas, analysis must be embraced as a core principle.
-Anti-doping organisations, including UKAD and WADA, recognise intelligence analysis as an intellectual discipline involving logic and empirical reasoning.
+In all intelligence practice areas, the analysis must be embraced as a core principle.
+AD organisations, including UKAD and WADA, recognise intelligence analysis as an intellectual discipline involving logic and empirical reasoning.
 Intelligence-led anti-doping includes the use of structured analytical techniques and empirical assessments of the reliability and accuracy of information.
 Crime Pattern Analysis and “Hot Spot” identification generate geographical insights of the doping supply chain.
 This allows for targeted and upstream disruption of the supply chain, as well as providing strategic intelligence and identifying emerging hotspots.
 Network Analysis was particularly important in the infamous Lance Armstrong USPS Cycling Team investigation, where connections to a team doctor were able to expose the extent of the doping culture.
-The value of network analysis to penetrate the tight-knit circles involved in sport highlights the significance of sport-specific expertise in intelligence-led anti-doping and suggests a scope for human intelligence.
+The value of network analysis to penetrate the tight-knit circles involved in sport highlights the significance of sport-specific expertise in intelligence-led anti-doping and suggests scope for human intelligence.
 This will be further explored in Part II.